-Almost.
+Well, almost.
 Kind of.
 Sort of.
 Just about.
-Actually, it kinda was for about three years . . .
+Actually, it really was for about three years . . .

 The Nebraska-Kansas Act of 1854 put the western boundry of the Kansas Territory at the peak of the Rocky Mountians.
 The boundry stayed that way until Kansas became a state in 1861, at which time the western boundry moved east to where it is today.

 Denver was founded in 1858.
-At that time it was part of the Kansas territory and was named after Kansas Territorial Governor James W. Denver.
+At that time it was part of the Kansas territory and is even named after Kansas Territorial Governor James W. Denver.

 Paul and Steve (Part 1)